DJ says she was told to change out of ‘offensive’ pants on American Airlines flight - NewsBreak

 She later shared a short video on social media which shows another person — who identifies as her manager — speaking with an airline crew member after the flight.
 In the video, Hwang is wearing the offending pants.

-Hwang, who is currently touring the U.S., was not immediately available to offer additional comments.FAA proposes $82G fine for unruly passenger
+Hwang, who is currently touring the U.S., was not immediately available to offer additional comments.Weekend activity: Visit 40 local museums, attractions for price of one

 American Airlines has since issued a statement in response to Hwang’s claims, reiterating its Conditions of Carriage for customers, which stipulate that travelers dress “appropriately” for flights.
 The airline also said it provided Hwang with the opportunity to change her pants.